-Whether or not you have kids, you have probably found yourself asking at one point or another, why do kids act that way?
+Whether or not you have kids, you have probably found yourself asking at one point, why do kids act that way?

-Their communication is non-verbal
+Their Communication is Non-Verbal

 Unfortunately, the fact that children communicate feelings with their behavior can make figuring out what they are saying difficult.
-The behavior that one child uses to communicate a certain feeling is not necessarily going to be the behavior that another child uses to communicate the same thing, and here’s why.
+The behavior that one child uses to communicate a certain feeling is not necessarily going to be the behavior that another child uses to communicate the same thing.
+And here’s why.

 Now you know why kids act that way.
 Think you could use some help deciphering mystery behavior or the feelings behind it?
 Call me.
 We’ll talk.